Citole: Characteristics

 The citole was carved from a single block of wood and had a separate soundboard glued to the top.
 Everything else was a single piece of wood that included a neck, the sides, the bottom, shoulder points (or arms projecting from the sides), and a knob on the end opposite the neck.

 One of the most prominent features of the earlier citoles was a deep neck, so thick that a thumb hole was carved within the neck.
 This feature gradually receded as the instrument was transformed into the cittern, first becoming larger and then turning into a hook on the back of the neck (a feature of some citterns).
-The neck itself was short, generally shorter than the length of the body, and players hands don't have to move far to reach all the frets.
+The neck was generally shorter than the body, and players' hands did not have to move far to reach all the frets.

-Another feature documented was the back which was not curved into a bowl, nor flat like a modern guitar, but instead it slanting "upwards from each side to a central ridge extended in the neck."
-The back and the soundboard could also slanted in relation to each other, coming closer together near the bottom of the instrument, instead of being parallel like a modern guitar or forming a bowl like a lute or gittern.
-Most citole artwork shows a point at the bottom (often in the shape of a Fleur-de-lis or trefoil, forming a fixed point where the strings could be attached.
-The pegs were shown both as being mounted periodically at the end of the instrument, as well as horizontally in the side of a pegbox like a violin.
-The Warwick cithole is not a good example of this because it was modified; it originally had six end-mounted pegs.
-The peg holes were covered up during modification but were visible when the instrument was X-rayed.
+Another documented feature was the back, which was neither curved in a bowl like a lute or gittern, nor flat like a modern guitar, but instead slanted "upwards from each side to a central ridge extended in the neck."
+The back and the soundboard could also be slanted in relation to each other, coming closer together near the bottom of the instrument.
+Most artistic representations of the citole show a point at the bottom (often in the shape of a Fleur-de-lis or trefoil), forming a fixed point where the strings could be attached.
+In some examples, the pegs are shown as being mounted at the end, near vertically; in others, they are mounted in the sides of the pegbox, like a violin.
+Due to its modifications, the Warwick citole is not necessarily representative, and X-ray analysis reveals that it originally had six end-mounted pegs.